 KYLA PISCOPINK is an artist with a great love of movement, self-expression, and art’s ability to heal.
 She began making dances at four years old and hasn’t stopped creating art since.
 Then, now, and all the years in between, she has always strived to make dance & art accessible, useful and fun.
 Originally from Cassadaga, NY, Kyla began her training at Collage Performing Arts Center.
 From there, she furthered her studies at SUNY Brockport, and graduated with a BA in Sociology from SUNY Fredonia.
 Upon graduating, she moved to NYC where she continued to dance, explore life and earn her Pilates mat certification.
-The ocean was calling and Kyla answered by heading to Key West, where she worked as an intervention coordinator (case manager) at the Guidance/Care Center.
+The ocean was calling and Kyla answered by heading to Key West, where she worked as an intervention coordinator (social worker) at the Guidance/Care Center.
 In 2008, she founded Dance Key West, a 501c3 nonprofit organization that combines four of her loves: dance, social work, Key West & NYC.

 As the founder/artistic director of Dance Key West, Kyla has danced and presented work at Dixon Place, Lincoln Center, Triskelion Arts, The Duplex, during New York Fashion Week (StylePointe), and all over the stages and streets of Key West.
 With the support of Dance Key West, Kyla created and implemented two community outreach programs: The ReMARCable Dance Project (a free dance program for adults with developmental disabilities) and BVMP Dance + Technique (a free dance program for children enrolled with Bahama Village Music Program).
 In addition to community outreach, Kyla & Dance Key West offer multiple community classes, including Autism Movement Therapy®.
 As a result of her work in developing community outreach and education programs, Kyla was invited to speak with The University of Wyoming's Women & Leadership class.
 Kyla has had the privilege of teaching for Educational Performance Tours, Donna Roll's Young Artist Program, and multiple studios in NY and Key West.